 Your Career Matters to Your Financial Future

 We hope you find this year’s list helpful.
-Please remember it is very important to evaluate these companies in the context of the advice provided in our original 2013 Silicon Valley Career Guide.
 If you are an engineer, we provide slightly different advice, which can be found on our engineering blog.
 No matter what your background, we believe this list can help young professionals looking to rapidly grow their careers.
 And once you’ve achieved some success, we hope you will consider using Wealthfront as your financial advisor.

 Nothing in this blog should be construed as tax advice, a solicitation or offer, or recommendation, to buy or sell any security.
 Financial advisory services are only provided to investors who become Wealthfront Inc. clients pursuant to a written agreement, which investors are urged to read carefully, that is available at www.wealthfront.com.
 All securities involve risk and may result in some loss.
 For more information please visit www.wealthfront.com or see our Full Disclosure.
 While the data Wealthfront uses from third parties is believed to be reliable, Wealthfront does not guarantee the accuracy of the information.